 Digital Mobility Research Group

-Led by Associate Professors Angsana Techatassanasoontorn and Antonio Díaz Andrade, the group adopts a multi-disciplinary approach to explore the evolving use, experiences and individual, organisational and societal impacts enabled by mobility and connectivity.
+Led by Associate Professors Angsana Techatassanasoontorn and Antonio Díaz Andrade, the group adopts a multi-disciplinary approach to explore the evolving use, experiences and impacts of digital technology on individuals, organisations and society.

-Tensions and accommodations: ICT-mediated activities by blind professionals
+Tensions and accommodations: ICT-mediated activities by visually impaired professionals

 Workplace accommodations for blind employees continue to be a challenge not only to these workers but also to their co-workers and the existing organisational practices.
-This study aims to understand the ways ICT supports and transforms work activity of blind professionals and provide an account of the tensions introduced into the organisational work activity.
-Cultural-historical activity theory and its principle of contradictions informs this research, whose findings will offer useful insights for organisations to evolve their policies and practices to simultaneously accommodate to blind workers’ needs and minimise tensions in the work system.
+This study aims to understand the ways information and communication technology (ICT) supports and transforms work activity of visually impaired professionals and provide an account of the tensions introduced into the organisation.
+Cultural-historical activity theory and its principle of contradictions informs this research, whose findings will offer useful insights for organisations to evolve their policies and practices to simultaneously accommodate to visually impaired workers’ needs and minimise tensions in the work system.

 Investigators: Antonio Díaz Andrade and Angsana A. Techatassanasoontorn